thank you for visiting! If you are reading this, I probably contacted you online to ask for a donation or sponsorship for

 The budget will cover the costs for building the center, all the logistics, materials and the operational costs for the first two years.

 Why us?
 Because we have been working in nonformal education for more than 20 years (a part spent in the Red Cross) and we have the knowledge, the skills and determination to get to the results; we are also proficient in project management and local bureaucracy.
 We have a Chef in our team and we have spend a pandemic reading cooking books (also making dough from scratch), while preparing our organization’s strategic plan for the next ten years.
+Moreover, we know how to build and run a field kitchen (I’ve never thought this skill would come in handy…).
 And, most important, we have failed several times, in life and kitchen, so we are not afraid to fail again, then start all over, better and wiser.
 We also worked offline with big numbers of beneficiaries, even if we are a small organization.

 DOWNLOAD the presentation